 - Repeat 15 times with your left leg and then 15 times with the right leg.

 Weighted Inner-Thigh Lift

-This twist on a traditional inner-thigh lift uses your bodyweight to add an extra challenge.
+This thigh workout is a twist on a traditional inner-thigh lift as it uses your body weight to add an extra challenge.
 (Related: Master These Bodyweight Moves for Superior Strength)